KarimtheCNUnit2272/KarimtheCNUnit2272/README.md

 I also should not have to explain how to install this pack of E2s from my github

 to GMod.
 If you haven't read the instructions from other packs like Magnum's RLCPT2 Github.
-He has the same instruntions to install E2s like his Realistic Locomotive Control Part 2.
+He has the same instruntions to install E2s like his

 Realistic Locomotive Control Part 2.
 (RLCPT2 for short.)
 Ok enough talking from me I should be coding by now so yeah.